Vol. 04 · Issue 14 · APR 2026

 Tone Suck

-If your tone sounds duller or thinner when running 4CM compared to plugging straight into the amp, you're losing high-frequency content somewhere in the signal chain.
+If your tone sounds duller or thinner when running 4CM compared to plugging straight into the amp, you are losing high-frequency somewhere in the signal chain.
 Common culprits:

 • Cheap cables.
 Long cable runs with high capacitance roll off treble.
 Use quality, low-capacitance cables and keep lengths as short as possible.